Abdellah Taïa

-Abdellah Taïa (عبد الله الطايع; born 1973) is a Moroccan writer and filmmaker who writes in the French language and has been based in Paris since 1998.
-He has published eight novels, many of them heavily autobiographical.
-His books have been translated into Basque, Dutch, German, English, Italian, Portuguese, Romanian, Spanish, Swedish, Danish and Arabic.
+Abdellah Taïa (عبد الله الطايع; born 1973) is a Moroccan writer and filmmaker who writes in the French language and has been based in Paris since 1999.
+He has published nine novels, many of them heavily autobiographical.
+His books have been translated into Arabic and many European languages.

-Described by Interview Magazine as a "literary transgressor and cultural paragon," Taïa became the first openly gay Arab writer in 2006, and, as of 2014, he remains the only openly homosexual Moroccan writer or filmmaker.
+Described by Interview Magazine as a "literary transgressor and cultural paragon," Taïa claimed to be the first openly gay Arab writer in 2006, and, as of 2014, he claims to be the only openly homosexual Moroccan writer or filmmaker.
 His first movie, Salvation Army, is widely considered to have given Arab cinema "its first gay protagonist."
 Since his coming-out, according to one source, Taïa "has become an iconic figure in his homeland of Morocco and throughout the Arab world, and a beacon of hope in a country where homosexuality is illegal."

 Early life and education

 Taïa was born in 1973 in Rabat, Morocco.
-According to The New York Times, Taïa "was born inside the public library of Rabat...where his dad worked as a janitor and where his family lived until he was 2."
+According to The New York Times, Taïa "was born inside the public library of Rabat [...] where his dad worked as a janitor and where his family lived until he was 2."
 He grew up in Hay Salam, a neighborhood of Salé, a town near Rabat.
 His family was poor.
 He had nine siblings.
 He first came into contact with literature through his father's job at the library.

 Taïa lived in Hay Salam from 1974 to 1998.
 He has described the experience:

 As a young boy, he touched a high-voltage power generator and was unconscious and presumed dead for an hour.
 After he woke up he was labeled "the miracle boy".
 In 2010 he said: "I still have some of the electricity I got that day.
 I was somewhere during that 'dead time,' but where, I don't know.
-Perhaps the reason I write is because I want to know the answer to that question."
+Perhaps the reason I write is because I want to know the answer to that question".

 Taïa was an effeminate boy who "always knew he was gay".
 For most of his childhood, according to The New York Times, "he hid his sexuality as best he could, but his effeminate demeanor brought mockery and abuse, although it would later become a source of artistic inspiration."
 His family "probably always knew" he was gay, he later said, but they "never talked about it."
 When he was 11, a mob of men gathered outside his family's home and shouted for him to come out to be raped.
 "Everyone heard, not only my family but the whole neighbourhood," he later recalled.
 "What I saw clearly was that this is how society functions and that no one can protect you, not even your parents.
-That's when I realized I had to hide who I am."
+That's when I realized I had to hide who I am".

 He described this incident at length in a 2012 op-ed for The New York Times, titled "A Boy to Be Sacrificed":